IAHispano/Applio/README.md

 [![Discord](https://img.shields.io/badge/RVC%20Developers-Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/HcsmBBGyVk)

-Special thanks to discord user @kalomaze#2983 for creating a temporary colab notebook for this fork.
+Special thanks to discord user @kalomaze#2983 for creating a temporary colab notebook for this fork for the time being.
+Eventually, an official, more stable notebook will be included with this fork.
+Please use paperspace instead if you can as it is much more stable.
 <br>

 [![Open In Colab](https://img.shields.io/badge/Colab-F9AB00?style=for-the-badge&logo=googlecolab&color=525252)](https://colab.research.google.com/drive/1iWOLYE9znqT6XE5Rw2iETE19ZlqpziLx?usp=sharing)